 Refrigerant gas changes

-The change relates to the R22 refrigeration gas (as well as a number of other less used gases).The reasoning behind the changes in the R22 refrigeration legislation is simple- studies have shown they have a detrimental effect on the ozone layer resulting in excessive ultra violet levels.
+The change relates specifically to the R22 refrigeration gas (as well as a number of other less used gases).The reasoning behind the changes in the R22 refrigeration legislation is simple- studies have shown they have a detrimental effect on the ozone layer resulting in excessive ultra violet levels.
 Due to this, the R22 refrigerants may contribute to further environmental damage.
 The extent to which R22 refrigerants contribute to global warming is still the subject of intensive debate, although many companies have taken the opportunity to comply with the new regulations earlier than planned.

 This is being demonstrated at two levels: